codefellows-seattle-javascript-401d16/lab-28-29-todo/lab-derek/README.md

-###### NoteUpdateForm
-Create a NoteUpdateForm component that inherits a note through props and on submit is able to update the App's state with an updated note.

 ###### Refactor the NoteItem to have the following behavior
 If the user double clicks on the notes content it should switch to the Edit View
 * Default view